Gothenburg Study of Children with DAMP: Allegations and destruction

-Kärfve and Elinder were not satisfied with this dismissal and continued to demand access to the medical records.
-In their letters, they did not refer to allegations of scientific misconduct but to the necessity to investigate the basis for medical practice in Sweden.

-Eva Kärve and Leif Elinder were denied access by Gothenburg University.
+Eva Kärve and Leif Elinder were denied access by University of Gothenburg.
 The reason for this denial of access was that the material contained highly sensitive data, that the participants had been promised full confidentiality, that Elinder and Kärfve would use the material as private citizens, and that the participants were strongly against giving them access.

 Elinder and Kärfve then took the matter to court, where it was decided that they would be allowed full access to the research material.
 Kammarrätten (an administrative court in Sweden) decided 2003-02-06 that Elinder and Kärfve would be allowed access under the conditions in Swedish secrecy laws.
 Kammarrätten decided that the University would decide the conditions which would protect the interests of individuals.

 The University of Gothenburg decided 2003-04-07 the conditions which Eva Kärfve had to follow to gain access to the material.
 After an appeal of Eva Kärfve, Kammarrätten decided 2003-08-11 the exact conditions which Eva Kärfve needed to follow to gain access to the material.

 The researchers and the University tried to use all legal possibilities to avoid giving out the medical records which constituted 22 shelf meters (about 100,000 pages, video and sound recordings).

 In May 2004 when it appeared that the University would be forced to hand the material over, three of Gillberg's coworkers decided to destroy most of the research material.
-In June 2005 Gillberg and the Rector of Gothenburg University were convicted for not handing the material over to Kärfve and Elinder.
+In June 2005 Gillberg and the Rector of University of Gothenburg were convicted for not handing the material over to Kärfve and Elinder.
 Gillberg received a suspended sentence and a fine; the Rector received a fine.
 In March 2006 the three coworkers were convicted for destroying the data.
 Each of the three received a suspended sentence and a fine: Peder Rasmussen, Carina Gillberg (wife of Christopher Gillberg), and Kerstin Lamberg.